OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 ### Projects {#projects}

-In OpenRefine there's the concept of a workspace similar to that in Eclipse.
-When you run OpenRefine it manages projects within a single workspace, and the workspace is embodied in a file directory with sub-directories.
+In OpenRefine there's the concept of a workspace similar to that in [Eclipse IDE](https://www.eclipse.org/ide).
+When you run OpenRefine it manages projects within a single workspace, and the workspace is organized in a file directory with sub-directories.
 The default workspace directories are listed [in the manual](manual/installing.md#set-where-data-is-stored) and it also explains how to change them.

 The class `ProjectManager` is what manages the workspace.
 It keeps in memory the metadata of every project (in the class `ProjectMetadata`).
 This metadata includes the project's name and last modified date, and any other information necessary to present and let the user interact with the project as a whole.
 Only when the user decides to look at the project's data would `ProjectManager` load the project's actual data.
 The separation of project metadata and data is to minimize the amount of stuff loaded into memory.